Skip to content ↓

 We complete a termly Compass Audit with our Enterprise Co-ordinator to assess our progress in meeting the eight Gatsby Benchmarks.

-We seek feedback from all stakeholders after key events/transitions to inform future planning.
+We seek feedback from all stakeholders after key events/transitions for inform future planning.

 Unifrog enables us to see which students are engaging in careers activities and which skills they are developing.
 We also seek regular feedback from students to enable us to offer tailored support such as follow-up one-to-one guidance where required.